What will your generation's legacy be?

 Leeds150 is your opportunity to come together as a generation and think through what your generation’s legacy will be.
 As part of a highly diverse group of peers, you will tackle real social challenges facing Leeds and develop Cultural Intelligence in the process – the ability to cross divides and thrive in multiple cultures.

 What is the application process?

 The application process for Leeds150 involves answering a question which will reflects your passion for leadership and your city.
 The question can be answered by whichever means feels most comfortable to you, be it written, video submission, a piece of artwork, song or photograph – however you best feel you can express your desire to take responsibility for the legacy of Leeds.

 What happens on Leeds150?

-You’ll come together online to investigate issues, collaborate, hold difficult conversations and work up ideas.
+You’ll come together to investigate issues, collaborate, hold difficult conversations and work up ideas.
 You’ll test, refine and present your ideas to leaders in Leeds.

 Leeds150 is intergenerational, giving you the opportunity to work with around 30 established leaders from across the city, who act as group advisors, speakers and immersion hosts.
 The established leaders benefit from seeing the world through your eyes – the next generation.

 "I am delighted that we have partnered with Common Purpose on this pioneering Legacy programme for the City of Leeds.
 Every year we take on over 20 young people into RSM in Leeds to train in our accountancy profession.
 We absolutely support the need for all children and young people be able reach their ambition and maximize their unique potential.
 Our young people are the ones that will shape our city into the future and we are delighted to support this great and visionary programme."

 We are looking for leaders from all backgrounds to contribute to Leeds150 – sharing their insight and, in the process, seeing their city or country through the eyes of the next generation.
 We need speakers, panellists, mentors and immersion hosts.
 If you want to be a contributor, sign up below.